Counting cliques without generalized theta graphs: Definitions and some auxiliary results

 Let $f,g$ be two functions on $\mathbb{N}$.
 Define $f(n)=O(g(n))$ if there exists a constant $c$ such that for sufficiently large $n$, $f(n)<cg(n)$, and define $f(n)=o(g(n))$ if for any $\varepsilon>0$, $f(n)<\varepsilon g(n)$ for sufficiently large $n$.

-A \textit{$k$-tree} is a generalization of a tree that has the following recursive construction. \begin{definition}[$k$-tree, Beineke and Pippert \cite{beineke1969number}] Let $k$ be a fixed positive integer. \begin{enumerate} \item The complete graph $K_k$ is a $k$-tree. \item If $T$ is a $k$-tree, then so is the graph obtained from $T$ by joining a new vertex to all vertices of some $k$-clique of $T$. \item There are no other $k$-trees. \end{enumerate} \end{definition}
+A \textit{$k$-tree} is a generalization of a tree that has the following recursive construction. \begin{definition}[$k$-tree, Beineke and Pippert \cite{beineke1969number}] Let $k$ be a fixed positive integer. \begin{enumerate} \item The complete graph $K_k$ is a $k$-tree. \item If $T$ is a $k$-tree, then so is the graph obtained from $T$ by joining a new vertex to all vertices of some $k$-clique of $T$. \end{enumerate} \end{definition}

 Here are some auxiliary results that are needed in this paper.